stigmil/week4project/README.md

  3. In most operating systems, the capitalisation of the subdirectory name must be exactly as written.
  4. Make sure the script "run\_analysis.R" is in the R working directory
  5. Run the script "run_analysis.R"
+ 6. The analysis script writes the output file "week4ProjectOutput.txt".

 ## To read the output file back into R
- The analysis script writes the output file "week4ProjectOutput.txt" using the R function write.table().
  The following code will read the output file back into R as a data frame: `data <- df_tbl(read.table("week4ProjectOutput.txt", header = TRUE))` This description is based on a recommendation made in [this blog.]
 (https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/)